Many online businesses rely on newsletters to keep their clients informed.

 The next level up will cost you $50 each month and give you 2,500 subscribers.
 Prices rise with subscription numbers from there.
 This does make Klaviyo a better option for mid-level companies.

 Klaviyo makes up a lot of ground with its features.
-It’s segmentation feature is a powerful tool to help you more precisely target the right audience and its advanced analytics will help you refine your campaigns over time.
+It’s segmentation feature is a powerful tool to help you more precisely target the right audience and its advanced analytics will help you track your campaigns over time.

 In addition to Privy’s stated goal of helping you grow your email list, this tool also helps reduce cart abandonment rates and drive repeat business and sales.